-A brief history of the Guvernment Nightclub
+The history of the Guvernment Nightclub in Toronto

 Its 18 year run would be extraordinary for any bar, let alone one of this scale, but unlike most club closings, this one wasn't a result of the party crowd moving on to the next new hotspot.

 "We didn't make this decision," INK Entertainment's Charles Khabouth told the Toronto Star, explaining that the building had been sold to developers.

 However, Khabouth pledged that he was working on building an even bigger venue downtown.
 It turned out to be Rebel Nightclub.

 Long before the Guvernment opened its doors in 1996, the building had already played a huge role in the history of Toronto club culture.

 The warehouse complex was first converted into a nightclub in 1984 by Tony and Albert Assoon, two of the four Assoon brothers behind the legendary Twilight Zone afterhours club.